tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_visiting/keys/01_getting_here.rst

 [WIFE]_

-    I sometimes take the girls for lunch at Farthing Corner.
+    You can go for lunch at Farthing Corner.

+    I take the girls up there sometimes.

 [HUSBAND]_